scred47/pleezer/README.md

     pleezer --name "My Deezer Player"
     ```

+- `--device-type`: Set how the device identifies itself to Deezer clients.
+Affects how the device appears in Deezer apps.
+Options are: web (default), mobile, tablet, or desktop.
+Example:
+    ```bash
+    pleezer --device-type mobile
+    ```

 - `-d` or `--device`: Select the output device.
 Use `?` to list available devices.
 If omitted, the system default output device is used.
 Examples:
     ```bash
     # List available devices